clovisjohn/eth-gatherer/README.md

 # eth-gatherer
-A script to bulk send eth from multiples wallets to one
+A script to bulk send eth from multiple wallets to one

 ## Requirement
 * Python 3+